paulocerez/concepts-of-programming/README.md

     - ❌ More memory usage due to immutability

 ### Higher-Order Functions
-Functions that take other functions as arguments or return functions as results, enabling code composition and abstraction
+Functions that take other functions as arguments or return functions as results, enabling code composition and abstraction.

 ```typescript
 function processArray(arr: number[], callback: (num: number) => number): number[] {